BuilderIO/builder/examples/vue/vue-storefront/README.md

 - enter http://localhost:3000 in the URL bar to the top right of the preview in Builder
 - drag a component into the layers tab, and it will appear in the Editor!

+Checkout this Loom for a visual walkthrough: https://www.loom.com/share/afd7c9a1f8f148959ea0396be42560fd (it's originally intended for React-Native, but all of the steps are still the exact same)

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).